abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 	from the processor, causing the processor to divert from the current execution and deal with the event that has occurred.

-  - When an interrupt occurs, the usual procedure is for the processor to save its state by pushing its registers, *PC* onto the stack or *shadow register*.
-		The processor then loads an interrupt vector into the *PC*.
+  - When an interrupt occurs, the processor typically saves its state by pushing register values onto a shadow register or the stack, and then loads an interrupt vector into the program counter (*PC*).

   - The interrupt vector is the address where an interrupt service routine (*ISR*) lies.
 		Thus loading the vector into the program counter, and beginning the execution of the ISR,